elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-is-the-relationship-between-polymers-and-monomers-in-biological-macromolecules.md

 url: /learn/chemistry/questions/what-is-the-relationship-between-polymers-and-monomers-in-biological-macromolecules
 score: -1.0
 related_article1:
-    id: 168314
+    id: 168312
-    title: What causes the polar nature of a water molecule?
+    title: >-
+        What is the primary difference between ionic and covalent bonds?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-causes-the-polar-nature-of-a-water-molecule
+    url: /learn/chemistry/questions/what-is-the-primary-difference-between-ionic-and-covalent-bonds
 related_article2:
     id: 168319
+    title: >-
-    title: How is pH used to measure the acidity or basicity of a solution?
+        How is pH used to measure the acidity or basicity of a solution?
     subject: Chemistry
     url: /learn/chemistry/questions/how-is-ph-used-to-measure-the-acidity-or-basicity-of-a-solution
 related_article3:
-    id: 168310
+    id: 168322
+    title: >-
-    title: What are the three main subatomic particles in an atom and their respective charges?
+        What are the structural differences between monosaccharides and polysaccharides?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-three-main-subatomic-particles-in-an-atom-and-their-respective-charges
+    url: /learn/chemistry/questions/what-are-the-structural-differences-between-monosaccharides-and-polysaccharides
 related_article4:
-    id: 168320
+    id: 168313
-    title: What role do buffer systems play in maintaining homeostasis in biological systems?
+    title: >-
+        How does the unequal sharing of electrons in polar covalent bonds lead to partial charges?
     subject: Chemistry
+    url: /learn/chemistry/questions/how-does-the-unequal-sharing-of-electrons-in-polar-covalent-bonds-lead-to-partial-charges
+related_article5:
+    id: 168312
+    title: >-
+        What is the primary difference between ionic and covalent bonds?
+    subject: Chemistry
-    url: /learn/chemistry/questions/what-role-do-buffer-systems-play-in-maintaining-homeostasis-in-biological-systems
+    url: /learn/chemistry/questions/what-is-the-primary-difference-between-ionic-and-covalent-bonds
 ---

 &nbsp;